salimhb/blood-bank/posts/2008-09-10-edge-rails-inflectorparameterize-for-easy-slug-generation.markdown

 <strong>Update:</strong><br />
 The <a href="http://github.com/rails/rails/commit/b8e8be83e952163e225f9b38bd7251cba9c44f38#comments">comments on the commit</a> pointed to two really nice projects:
 1. <a href="http://github.com/rsl/stringex/tree/master">stringex</a> - which is a bit of a overkill. *tries to solve everything* but creates really aweseome slugs by translating special chars ($ to dollar, etc.)<br />
 2. <a href="http://github.com/henrik/slugalizer/tree/master">slugalizer</a> - a ruby slugalizer which ses ActiveSupport for platform-consistent normalization.
-It also does nice formatting like: &Atilde;?h, r&Atilde;&curren;ksm&Atilde;&para;rg&Atilde;&yen;sar! => ah-raksmorgasar"
+It also does nice formatting like: Åh, räksmörgåsar! => ah-raksmorgasar"
 </p>
 <p>
 <strong>Update2 </strong><br />
 This feature was <a href="http://github.com/rails/rails/commit/1ddde91303883b47f2215779cf45d7008377bd0d">extended earlier today</a>.
-Not nice conversions like Malm&Atilde;&para; = malmo or Gar&Atilde;&sect;ons = garcons are supported.
+Not nice conversions like Malmö = malmo or Garçons = garcons are supported.